Getting Started

 Here we combine the primitive expressions into more complex ones using:

-• pipelines using the pipeline operator (>>).
-Pipelines let one start with data followed by the steps that operate on that data e.g. output = records >> remove_nulls >> parse_json >> ml.execute()
+>>).
+Pipelines let one start with data followed by the steps that operate on that data e.g.output = records >> remove_nulls >> parse_json >> ml.execute() - chaining primitives that have methods on their outputs that return expressions.

 We can combine these complex expressions into even more complex ones to infinite complexity.